Ankit-3414/Ankit-3414/README.md

 You can click the Preview link to take a look at your changes.
 --->
 For Rijul - RV/TWN5C2zpkqJa2Ju+dDQ==
-Related to the things above:
+[Related to the things beside:
 Mode of enc---- QPQ(14)
 Padding----DYQG5DORRWBU(14)
 Size----128
-----Secret Key is: nopqrstuvwxyzabc(-39)
+----Secret Key is: nopqrstuvwxyzabc(-39)]